fakedrake/thesis-org/corrections.md

 Some individual chapters, such as chapter 5, would benefit from evaluations of the individual component discussed in the chapter.
-The student is encouraged to include additional evaluations for them. *(It was exceptionally hard to isolate the component in a useful scenario so this particular point was left unadressed).* very embedded, timers dont make sense, in order to not compromize the and in order tonot make sumething that maps to reality i didn't make:
+The student is encouraged to include additional evaluations for them.

-- impact: measurement antisthenis in an isolated fashion changes FluiDB so much that it is a different system: the skew will.
-- it cant be replaced

-Spell check the thesis. many.
+*Antisthenis is a system very deeply embedded in the operation of FluiDB and the particular characteristics of the algorithm are essential to avoid non-termination of the planning process.
+For that reason it is not possible to replace it with a simpler algorithm for comaprison.
+Timing the planning process itself, and especially individual compponents of said process, is beyond the scope of this thesis as it is not fine tuned for performant planning but for producing performant plans.*